cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | Definition: denoting something happening or done very quickly, easily, or uncontrollably.
 | Usage: The runaway success of the book.
 |
+| leg
+| Definition: a section or stage of a journey or process.
+| Usage: the return leg of his journey.
+| Definition: (in soccer and other sports) each of two games constituting a round of a competition.
+| Usage: they were defending a 3–0 lead from the first leg.

 Lionel Messi scored a hat-trick as runaway leaders Barcelona equalled the La Liga record of 38 games unbeaten with victory over Leganes.